During the pandemic, almost 50% of the US workforce worked remotely .

 Our laptop, mouse, and keyboard setup can encourage poor posture and alignment, causing unwanted strain and tension on joints.

-In fact, repetitive motion injury (muscular strain) is thought to cost the US approximately $20 billion per year in worker’s compensation alone, according to the Centers for Disease Control and Prevention.
+In fact, repetitive motion injury (muscular strain) is thought to cost the US approximately $20 billion per year in worker’s compensation alone, according to the U.S. Department of Labor and the Occupational Safety and Health Administration .

 Remote working has also seen a rise of sedentary lifestyles of up to 28% throughout the pandemic, which, coupled with poor ergonomics, can put even more strain on the body.